alohen/dynamic_configuration_manager/README.md

 ![alt text](https://image.ibb.co/k34sc8/ui.png)

-As seen in the GUI image, the numerical fields are already validated on client side, based only on the face that the type of the field in the struct is numeric.
+As seen in the GUI image, the numerical fields are already validated on client side, based only on the fact that the type of the field in the struct is numeric.

 Features soon to come:
 * editability of a struct field controlled by a tag